DavyJonesLocker/ember-appkit-rails/README.md

   * Injected the named resource into `router.js.es6` along with the correct nested routes.

-  The following options are supported:

-  * `--ember-path` - This is the root path to be used for your Ember application.
-Default value: `appkit/`.

 * `ember:helper NAME`

-  Creates a helper using the provided name in `appkit/helpers/`.
+  Creates a helper using the provided name in `app/helpers/`.

 #### Rails Generators ####